 About Wood Destroying Insect Inspection

-The objective of the WDI inspection is to examine your home for termites, carpenter ants, carpenter bees, and reinfesting wood boring beetles.
-This inspection is non-destructive, visible, and of the readily accessible areas of the structure, including attics and crawlspaces.
-The inspection will include probing unobstructed and accessible areas to determine the presence or absence of visual evidence of wood destroying insects, signs of previous treatments, and recommendations for treatment as needed.
+The WDI inspection examines your home for termites, carpenter ants, carpenter bees, and re-infesting wood boring beetles.
+Conducted in a non-destructive manner, the inspection covers all visible and readily accessible areas of the structure — including attics and crawlspaces.
+Accessible areas are carefully probed to identify any visual evidence of wood destroying insects, signs of previous treatments, and recommendations for treatment where needed.

 IMG_2798.jpg